 James B. Williams was elected a Director of RPC in 1984.
-Mr. Williams brings extensive financial and management experience to our Board of Directors serving over 25 years as a Director.
+Mr. Williams brings extensive financial and management experience to our Board of Directors serving over 30 years as a Director.
 He retired in March 1998 as Chairman of the Board and Chief Executive Officer of SunTrust Banks, Inc., a bank holding company, which positions he had held for more than five years.
-He is a Director of Marine Products Corporation, Rollins, Inc. and The Coca-Cola Company.
-He also previously served as a Director of Genuine Parts Company and Georgia Pacific Corporation.
+He is a Director of Marine Products Corporation and Rollins, Inc. He previously served as a Director of The Coca-Cola Company.